nix-community/nix-vscode-extensions/README.md

 ### Extra extensions

-The [extra-extensions.toml](extra-extensions.toml) file contains a list of extensions to be fetched from places other than `VS Code Marketplace` and `Open VSX`.
+The [extra-extensions.toml](extra-extensions.toml) file contains a list of extensions to be fetched from sites other than `VS Code Marketplace` and `Open VSX`.
+These extensions replace ones fetched from `VS Code Marketplace` and `Open VSX`.
 Add necessary extensions there, preferrably, for all supported platforms (see [Extensions](#extensions)).
 [nvfetcher](https://github.com/berberman/nvfetcher) will fetch the latest release versions of these extensions and write configs to [generated.nix](data/extra-extensions/generated.nix).

+### Special extensions

+Certain extensions require special treatment.
+Provide functions to modify such extensions derivations in [overrides.nix](overrides.nix).
+Optionally, create and link there issues explaining chosen override functions.
+The overrides apply to a whole attrset of extensions, including [Extra extensions](#extra-extensions).

 ### Main flake